ADA-research/Sparkle/Examples/selection.md

 `Commands/initialise.py`

-Add instances (in CNF format) in a given directory, without running solvers or feature extractors yet
+Add instances (in this case in CNF format) in a given directory, without running solvers or feature extractors yet

 `Commands/add_instances.py --run-solver-later --run-extractor-later Examples/Resources/Instances/PTN/`

-Add solvers with a wrapper containing the executable name of the solver and a string of command line parameters, without running the solvers yet
+Add solvers (here for SAT solving) with a wrapper containing the executable name of the solver and a string of command line parameters, without running the solvers yet

 (the directory should contain both the executable and the wrapper)